Charlotte Gilbertson: World travels

-World travels resumed, new artistic influences

-In 1990, Gilbertson resumed her travels to many other countries, including Belize and Tikal.
-She also spent a considerable amount of time in Fiji, Papua New Guinea, Australia, as well as Bali, India and Nepal.
-Her explorations in Nepal include treks of the Annapurna Circuit and safaris by an elephant in Nepal's Chitwan National Park.

-She spent time in Tibet, Thailand, Malaysia and Singapore, ending her journeys in Western Europe with extended time in Paris and London before returning home.
-Her travels in South Asia significantly influenced her artwork from then onward.
-In particular, many of her paintings in the 1990s featured neo-Primitivist representations of the people of Papua New Guinea.
+In 1990, Gilbertson resumed her travels to many other countries, including Belize, Fiji, Papua New Guinea, Australia, Bali, India and Nepal.
+Her explorations in Nepal included treks of the Annapurna Circuit and safaris by an elephant in Nepal's Chitwan National Park.
+She spent time in Tibet, Thailand, Malaysia, and Singapore, ending her journeys in Western Europe with extended time in Paris and London before returning home.

 Later years

-Gilbertson continued as an active painter, working with mixed media and doing small works on paper and canvas.
-She did a number of line drawings and a number of series of works on paper.
-She completed a series of work on her memory-impressions of Papua New Guinea, 50" x 72".
-She also completed a series of work on wood panels, employing gold leaf and other mixed media.
+Gilbertson continued as a painter, working with mixed media.
+She completed a series of works on her memory impressions of Papua New Guinea, 50" × 72", and on wood panels, employing gold leaf and other mixed media.
+Many of her paintings in the 1990s featured neo-Primitivist representations of the people of Papua New Guinea.

 Exhibitions

 Professional associations and listings

 Gilbertson was included in Who's Who in America (2002).
 She is also a lifetime member of the Visual Arts and Galleries Association.